ruppatel115/ZillowDBProject/README.md

 # ZillowDBProject
 Hello!
 Welcome to my version of a Zillow Database!
 To access the database please follow the steps below

+Have latest version of Postgres downloaded onto your machine

 Open up your local command line and paste link below to access AWS hosted database: